DigitalFruition/YubikeyBackedRootCA/USAGE.md

    - If using a Virtual Machine, either apply restrictive ingress/egress firewall rules, disconnect or remove the virtual ethernet device, and/or place the VM into a quarantined network or VLAN.
+   - If you would like to enable the machine to securely pull and push from the GitHub repo you created for your CA, you can enable networking rules to pass SSH traffic to a trusted host, and then use the `ProxyHost` setting in your `.ssh/config` file to use that host as a proxy:
+     ```
+     Host github.com
+       ProxyJump your.trusted.host
+     ```

 ## Step 2: Prepare the Yubikey